Additional Advisement Information

 Students wishing to register for a closed course section will need to obtain approval of the department chair offering the course.

 For more information about online courses, including blended learning, visit the Online Academy.
-Students thinking about taking an online course should take the Student Readiness Quiz to see if online learning is for you.

 Academic and administrative offices can place HOLDS on students' registration which prevent registering or changing your registration schedule.
 HOLDS are placed for a variety of reasons (academic, financial, etc.).
 Failure to meet a payment deadline will result in a financial HOLD, which will prevent adds and drops for a registered student.
 Students must clear each HOLD with the office involved before attempting to register.
 If a HOLD is placed on a student's registration after the student has registered, the student's registration will NOT be automatically cancelled.
 However, the student will not have access to adjust their schedule or to register for subsequent terms until the HOLD is cleared.
 If a student has a HOLD and needs to drop or withdraw from a course, the student should contact the Registrar's Office at (607) 778-5027 (SS105).
 Students can check their HOLDS through MyCollege.